Low-Carb Diet Improves Diabetes Management Without Medication

 While medication can help manage Type 2 diabetes, it cannot reverse the condition on its own, as it does not address its root cause: diet, according to Fung.

-Since Type 2 diabetes is fundamentally a dietary disease, its reversal depends on dietary changes crucial for improving blood sugar control rather than medication.
+Since Type 2 diabetes is fundamentally a dietary disease, its reversal depends on dietary changes crucial for improving blood sugar control, rather than on medication.

 Improved Beta Cell Activity May Halt Diabetes Progression